monitoring

 Pre-defined DataImportCronTemplates

-The pre-defined DICTs are not defined in the spec.dataImportCronTemplates field in the HyperConverged CR, but they are defined internally in the HCO application.
+Pre-defined DICTs are not defined in the spec.dataImportCronTemplates field in the HyperConverged CR.
+Instead, they are defined internally in the HCO application.

-All pre-defined DICTs are annotated with the ssp.kubevirt.io/dict.architectures annotation, and all of them supports the amd64, arm64, and s390x architectures.
-In the unlikely case that the cluster does not support any of these architectures, there is no way to use these pre-defined DICTs in the cluster.
+All pre-defined DICTs are annotated with the ssp.kubevirt.io/dict.architectures annotation, and all of them support the amd64, arm64, and s390x architectures.
+If the cluster does not support any of these architectures, you cannot use pre-defined DICTs in the cluster.

 For example: